The Difference Between Fireproof & Fire Resistant Safe

 Both fireproof and fire resistant imply similar feature.
 Let’s take safes as an example.
 Fireproof or Fire resistant models serve to protect their contents from high temperatures.
 The difference is that fireproof is usually associated with products that are more reliable and will hold better against fire over a period of time.

-This is the definition various safe manufacturers and industry marketers prefer to use.
+Fireproof is the definition various safe manufacturers and industry marketers prefer to use.
 As a result, people view fireproof to be superior to fire resistant.
-And consequently suggest that the latter offers only a basic level of protection.
+And thus suggest that the latter offers only a basic level of protection.

 However both Fireproof and Fire Resistance describe the exact same quality, which is the ability to withstand fire and heat.